Table of Contents

 - Improve the experience of Symfony core contributors: everyone knows when a feature might be available in Symfony;

 - Coordinate the Symfony timeline with popular PHP projects that work well with Symfony and with projects using Symfony;

 - Give time to the Symfony ecosystem to catch up with the new versions (bundle authors, documentation writers, translators, ...).

 The six month period was chosen as two releases fit in a year.
 It also allows for plenty of time to work on new features and it allows for non-ready features to be postponed to the next version without having to wait too long for the next cycle.

 The dual maintenance mode was adopted to make every Symfony user happy.
-Fast movers, who want to work with the latest and the greatest, use the standard releases: a new version is published every six months, and there is a two months period to upgrade.
-Companies wanting more stability use the LTS releases: a new version is published every two years and there is a year to upgrade.
+Fast movers, who want to work with the latest and the greatest, use the standard version: a new version is published every six months, and there is a two months period to upgrade.
+Companies wanting more stability use the LTS versions: a new version is published every two years and there is a year to upgrade.